rodrigo-brito/gocity/README.md

  - The Number of Lines of Source Code (LOC) represents the build color (high values makes the building dark)
  - The Number of Variables (NOV) correlates to the building's base size.
  - The Number of methods (NOM) correlates to the building height.

+## UI / Front-end

+The UI is built with React and uses [babylon.js](https://www.babylonjs.com/) to plot 3D structures.
+The front-end source code is available in the [front-end](https://github.com/rodrigo-brito/gocity/tree/front-end) branch.

 ### Related Works
 - [Code City](https://wettel.github.io/codecity.html) by [Richard Wettel](https://twitter.com/richardwettel)